University 4, Sterlington 1

 U-High (24-10) opened up a 3-0 lead in the bottom of the first.

 Sterlington picked up its only run in the fourth.

 Austin Haman walked and moved to second on Kyle Vandergracht's base hit.
 Both runners advanced on a wild pitch and Tyler Buffington chased Haman across with a sacrifice fly.

 University added an insurance marker in the sixth.

 “At this point in the season, when you are playing good teams and start making crucial errors and giving up unearned runs, you are going to get beat,” Carr said.
 “Good hitting teams are going to put the ball in play.
 You can't expect Casey (Sutton) to strike out 12 every game.
 We would make a mistake and make another one right behind it.”

 With his father, LSU head football coach Les Miles looking on, Manny Miles (10-0) held the Panthers to three singles — all off the bat of Vandergracht.

-Page 2 of 2 - “We hit the ball,” Carr said, “but their shortstop made play after play — backhand, forehand and up the middle.”
+“We hit the ball,” Carr said, “but their shortstop made play after play — backhand, forehand and up the middle.”

 Gino Marucci had an RBI double and Miles added an RBI single to lead the Cubs offensively.